StrongStone6661/amalitech-file-server-project/README.md

   - **POST** `/admin/signup`
     - Description: Create a new user : **Note** : This route does not have a frontend route
+    - **How to setup admin:** Run this route using tools like Postman and setup an admin since this route doesn't have a frontend
     - Body:
       ```json
       {